 The reactions generated by your e-mail campaigns play a crucial role in measuring contacts' commitment to your offer.
 Indeed, when a recipient clicks on your e-mail, this indicates significant interest, whereas a contact who does not open the message has shown no interest in your mailing.
 Using these indicators to segment your audience makes perfect sense, because the approaches required for these two situations are radically different, and your communication needs to adapt accordingly.

 For recipients who have shown their interest by clicking, it may be relevant to generate a sense of urgency to encourage them to make a purchase.
+On the other hand, for inactive contacts, it's necessary to persuade them further, whether by providing additional content or offering a discount, for example.

 Where to start segmenting your audience ?